learn-co-curriculum/document-structure/README.md

 ## Problem Statement

-In order for a browser to interpret and display HTML content, every HTML document has a specific set of required tags.
-Because these are required _every_ time we create a web page, it is valuable to gain a more in-depth understanding of what these tags do and why they are useful and how they work in context to the modern web.
+Every HTML document has a specific set of required tags.
+Because these are required _every_ time we create a web page, it is valuable to gain a more in-depth understanding of what these tags do.

-In this lesson, we will be both reviewing what we have learned about a well formed HTML document and expanding a bit on the `doctype`, `html` and `head` tags, as well as introducing how to add comments within our HTML code.
+In this lesson, we will be both reviewing what we have learned about a well-formed HTML document and expanding a bit on the `doctype`, `html` and `head` tags, as well as introducing how to add comments within our HTML code.

 ## Objectives

-- Reinforce our understanding of the basic HTML document structure
+1. Reinforce our understanding of the basic HTML document structure
-- Introduce HTML comments
+2. Introduce HTML comments
-- Expand our understanding of the `head` section and its contents
+3. Expand our understanding of the `head` section and its contents
-- Reinforce our understanding of document structure through creation
+4. Reinforce our understanding of document structure through creation

-## Basic HTML Structure:
+## Reinforce Our Understanding Of The Basic HTML Document Structure

-Let's quickly review the bare essentials of an HTML document.
+Let's quickly review the essentials of an HTML document.
 In the provided `index.html` file, add the following tags:

 * A `doctype` tag